RPLC Grant Making

 Last year, we helped over 300 households through buying white goods, furniture or household items, or paying utility bills or child-related expenditure.
 This year, requests for basic items such as food and clothing have become more frequent.
-We aim to respond to requests within 24-48 hours, depending on the quality of information received.
+We aim to respond to requests as quickly as possible, depending on the quality of information received.
 Payments are made via BACs and are processed once a week.

 Regularly Funded Organisations